How To Get The Most Out of Your Business Conferences

 Whenever you can, ask questions and start conversations.
 At a small conference, you might even get the chance to ask your questions directly to the speaker when you see them later – a great opportunity for meaningful connections!
 If that’s not possible, don’t be shy about asking publicly at the end of the session.

 Monitor the conference hashtag throughout the event to see what other attendees are talking about.
 Jump into the online conversation and you might find new people to meet offline.

 Make it your policy to never eat alone.
 Meals are important social meeting points, just as important as the events.

-Smaller conferences often offer lunches and dinners where everyone can meet and get to know each other in a more intimate, low-key setting.
+Smaller business conferences often offer lunches and dinners where everyone can meet and get to know each other in a more intimate, low-key setting.
 You can usually book these with your registration and I definitely recommend it.

 When you meet someone, always swap contact information.
 You never know what connection will bear fruit later on!
 It’s a good idea to come with a stack of business cards so you can exchange details in a rush.

 When you get home, you might be tired but it’s not time to rest on your laurels yet.

 In the days and weeks after a conference, you want to start putting what you’ve learned to use and strengthening your new connections.

 You should follow up with the people you met, whether by email, Facebook or a LinkedIn message.
 It’s a good idea to remind them what your conversation was about, since everyone will be inundated with these messages!